 1967 Bobby Orr Topps #92

-If you’d prefer a slightly more affordable option that still has a vintage feel, the ‘67 Topps release could be the one for you.
-The cartoon backdrop and the yellow and pink color scheme screams 1960’s, but there’s nothing dated about this card from an investment perspective.
+If you’d prefer a slightly more affordable option with a vintage feel, the ‘67 Topps release could be the one for you.
+The cartoon backdrop and the yellow and pink color scheme screams 1960s, but nothing is dated about this card from an investment perspective.

 Top Hockey Card Investment: Eric Lindros Rookie Cards

-This time, the card has a hard border, and there are a trio of PSA 10 copies on the registry, as well as over 30 PSA 9 graded cards.
+This time, the card has a hard border, and there are a trio of PSA 10 copies on the registry and over 30 PSA 9 graded cards.
 It features a great image of a smiling Orr, capturing a different side to the player than his RC.

 1970 Bobby Orr O-Pee-Chee #3

 O-Pee-Chee cards are a French Canadian release, and many feature bilingual text on the reverse like this one.
-The front has an image of Orr at the ready, with a deep red background that takes up the majority of the card.
+The front has an image of Orr at the ready, with a deep red background that takes up most of the card.

 Bobby Orr Hockey Cards Value